scottyschup/ruby-curriculum/language-basics/coding-style.md

 Your methods should be short anyway, but it can be hard to follow many lines of code with no line breaks.
 This is a subtle thing, but my personal style is to add blank lines when I shift from one idea to another.
-It works like a pargraph that way.
+It works like a paragraph that way.
 For instance:

 ```ruby
 def my_method